 Virtual Instrument CPU Requirements

-A computer’s central processing unit (CPU) performs calculations, actions and runs programs within the computer’s operating system.
+A computer’s central processing unit (CPU) performs calculations and actions and runs programs within the computer’s operating system.
 It’s regularly referred to as the “brains of the computer”.

 The CPU, physically speaking, is generally a square chip in the motherboard of the computer/device.
 It takes instructional inputs from RAM (random access memory), decodes and processes the action, and delivers an output.